-Join Michael Lehman for an in-depth discussion in this video Networking options, part of Programming the Internet of Things with Android.
+Join Michael Lehman for an in-depth discussion in this video Networking options, part of Android App Development: Internet of Things.

 - All right, we've talked enough about things.
 Let's actually start doing something with things.
 The first thing we need to do is to connect to a thing so that we know how to talk to it and we know how to decide whether we're gonna be the bridge in our Android device to connect to the internet.
 The Internet of Things will be, quote, "a world-wide network "of interconnected objects uniquely addressable, "based on standard communication protocols."
 That's from W. David Stephenson's great book, Smart Stuff: an introduction to the Internet of Things.
 On Android, we've got two networking options.